GoogleCloudPlatform/community/tutorials/external-metastore-for-dataproc/index.md

 Google Cloud [Dataproc]() service provides a managed Hadoop clusters, which along with [Dataproc Metastore](https://cloud.google.com/dataproc-metastore/docs) for managed Hive Metastore allows developers and enterprises to use ephemeral clusters without loosing flexibility of using Hive and related ecosystem.

 Hive is a popular open source data warehouse system built on [Apache Hadoop](https://hadoop.apache.org/).
 Hive offers a SQL-like query language called [HiveQL](https://wikipedia.org/wiki/Apache_Hive#HiveQL), which is used to analyze large, structured datasets.
 The Hive metastore holds metadata about Hive tables, such as their schema and location.
-Where MySQL is commonly used as a backend for the Hive metastore, Cloud SQL makes it easy to set up, maintain, manage, and administer your relational databases on Google Cloud.
+MySQL is commonly used as a backend for the Hive metastore, Cloud SQL makes it easy to set up, maintain, manage, and administer your relational databases on Google Cloud.

 Dataproc is a fast, easy-to-use, fully managed service on Google Cloud for running [Apache Spark](https://spark.apache.org/) and [Apache Hadoop](https://hadoop.apache.org/) workloads in a simple, cost-efficient way.
-Even though Dataproc instances can remain stateless, we recommend persisting the Hive data in Cloud Storage and the Hive metastore in MySQL on Cloud SQL.
+Even though Dataproc clusters can remain stateless, we recommend persisting the Hive table data in Cloud Storage and the Hive metastore in MySQL on Cloud SQL.

 This document builds on the multi-regional architecture concept described in the companion architecture on [using Apache Hive on Dataproc](https://cloud.google.com/architecture/using-apache-hive-on-cloud-dataproc#considerations_for_multi-regional_architectures) when [Dataproc Metastore](https://cloud.google.com/dataproc-metastore/docs) service is unavailble.